austinhuang0131/austinhuang0131.github.io/advertising.md

 Server owners hate me!
 But today you'll see this one crazy and simple trick to increase your Discord server's size IMMEDIATELY!

-Found more places to advertise?
+Want to list more places to advertise?
 Please contact me [here](https://discord.gg/013MqTM1p1qm52VcZ).

-* To add your *server-listing* server into this list, your server should have *at least* 500 members (Reaching the population size does **NOT** guarantee a spot.) and a well-maintained listing (Expired invites are frequently cleaned, tidy categories, etc.).
+* **To add your server-listing server into this page**, your server should have *at least* 500 members (Reaching the population size does **NOT** guarantee a spot.) and a well-maintained listing (Expired invites are frequently cleaned, tidy categories, etc.).
+This **does not** mean that this guide is only suitable for servers with 500+ people which has became, surprisingly, a common misconception made by a lot of people.
 * Currently, there is no restriction in adding listing websites or bots, as long as they're functional.
 * No bot-listing servers.